 We’re often well intentioned - we don’t want to claim our idea is the best.
 But when we do this, Cat says, “the listener tends to hear the disclaimer rather than the idea.”
 Likely, we’re underselling our ideas and waiting for someone else to vouch for it.
 But paradoxically, if we don’t wait for someone else to vouch for our idea, it’s more likely to attract support.

-Likewise, we often apply our peace-keeping skills by asking if people are on the same page.
+Likewise, we often want to make sure people are on the same page.
 Unfortunately in can soften our pitch.
 In some situations, prioritising relationship in this way can build rapport but in leadership circles it can dampen our persuasiveness.

 This language reduces the chance that you’ll be mistaken as arrogant.
 But sometimes that comes at the expense of being mistaken as unconfident.
 Depending on who you’re talking to, and the situation at hand, these words can help soften a blow that needs to be delivered.
 Ultimately, it’s about choosing the right communication for the space.
 If a softer approach is required, try softening your body language and delivery, rather than the language you use.